alexander-kastil/az-cloud-native/demos/08-dapr/01-dapr-intro/readme.md

 ## Getting started, Basic State & Deployment to Azure Container Apps

->Note: This demo assumes that you have created an Azure Container Apps environment.
-If you haven't done so, please follow the [instructions](/demos/04-azure-container-apps/01-basics/create-aca-env.azcli) to create one.
+>Note: This demo assumes that you have created an Azure Container Regestry and Azure Container Apps environment.
+If you haven't done so, please follow the [instructions](/demos/04-azure-container-apps/01-basics/create-aca-env.azcli) to provision the required Azure Ressources using [Azure CLI]() or [Bicep]().

 ### Dapr Environment Setup & Degugging